mlflow/mlflow/docs/source/traditional-ml/index.rst

                         Multi-Model Endpoints with PyFunc
                     </div>
                     <p>
-                        Dive deep into custom multi-model inference via MLflow's powerful custom PyFunc feature.
-Learn how to simplify low-latency inference by passing additional inference parameters to a simple custom PyFunc.
+                        Dive deep into custom multi-model inference via MLflow's custom PyFunc models.
+Learn how to simplify low-latency inference by passing additional inference parameters to a simple custom PyFunc implementation.
                         This tutorial can serve as a jumping off point for many multi-model endpoing (MME) use cases!
                     </p>
                 </a>
             </div>